adrienpoly/stimulus-flatpickr/readme.md

 application.register('flatpickr', Flatpickr)
 ```
 Note:
-* By Manually registering Flatpickr controller, you don't need to create a `flatpickr_controller.js` file.
+* **Setup**: By Manually registering Flatpickr controller, you don't need to create a `flatpickr_controller.js` file.
 However, To add custom behavior you will have to create the `flatpickr_controller.js` file.
 Read more details about it below.
-* You can always choose different theme for calender by requiring different `.css` file.
+* **Style**: You can always choose different theme for calender by requiring different `.css` file.
 You can find them inside your app's root directory `node_modules/flatpickr/dist/themes`
+* **Deployment**: In Production environment, include `<%= stylesheet_pack_tag 'application', media: 'all', 'data-turbolinks-track': 'reload' %>` in your `application.html.erb` file in order to load the calender style.

 ### Using it with Rails